learningequality/kolibri/docs/user/learner.rst

 To play audio files in **Kolibri** you have available several control buttons:

 * Play/Pause
-* Time tracker indicator with scrollbar
+* Time tracker indicator with progress bar
 * Audio duration indicator
-* Re-play
+* Replay button
 * Rewind/Fast forward buttons by +/- 20 seconds

 .. image:: img/audio.png
 	:alt: audio page

-Use the **Download Media** button below the audio player to download the audio file to your computer.
+Use the **Download content** button below the audio player to download the audio and thumbnail files to your computer.

 PDF Viewer options
 ~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-  Options for viewing PDF files will depend on the browser you are using to view **Kolibri**.
+  Options for viewing PDF files will depend on the browser and operating system you are using to view Kolibri.

 * Use the **Toggle Fullscreen** button to open the PDF file in fullscreen view.
 * Use the **Esc** button to close the fullscreen view and return.